kgrid-objects/pgx-knowledge-assembly/pgx-demos/pgx-demo_plugin-service_client_side_load/readme.md

 npm install /home/path/to/cpic-collection/pgx-kb
 ```

+If you are installing pgx-kb from a local place, make sure all its dependencies are installed there by running `npm install` in the root of that local place.

-then run the following command to copy the pgx-kb locally to the public folder of this app so that it could be accessed by the knowledge base code in the browser
+Then run the following command to copy the pgx-kb locally to the public folder of this app so that it could be accessed by the knowledge base code in the browser
 ```shell
 npm run build
 ```